CongducPham/PRIMA-Intel-IrriS/Gateway/README.md

 - Cayenne LPP data format
 - EU433 band (for Algeria and Morocco)
 - One pre-configured device with address 26011DAA
+- Soil humidity sensor is the capacitive SEN0308
 - Device name is `SOIL-AREA-1`
 - `temperatureSensor_0` as the internal default logical sensor on the WaziGate for soil humidity data.
 Display will show `Soil Humidity Sensor/Raw value from SEN0308`
 - `temperatureSensor_5` as the internal default logical sensor on the WaziGate for the soil temperature data if a DS18B20 is connected.
 Display will show `Soil Temperature Sensor/degree Celcius`
 - `analogInput_6` as the internal default logical sensor for battery voltage.
 Display will show `Battery voltage/volt, low battery whebn lower than 2.85V`

+**Note: The default capacitive device is created on first boot with the auto-configuration mechanism.
+Therefore, for the first boot, and only the first one, the gateway will take more time to start as it needs to boot twice.
+Consider 5-6mins as normal.**

 <img src="https://github.com/CongducPham/PRIMA-Intel-IrriS/blob/main/images/dashboard-voltage.png" width="400">